padeir0/anu/readme.md

  - `or` and `and` are logical or and logical and respectively, they always operate on two `bool`s and the output is also `bool`.
- - `=` and `!=` are equality and inequality, they work on _comparable_ types and the output is a `bool`.
+ - `=` and `!=` are equality and inequality, they work on _comparable_
+types and the output is a `bool`.
- - `>`, `>=`, `<` and `<=` are greater, greater or equals, less, less or equals
+ - `>`, `>=`, `<` and `<=` are greater, greater or equals, less,
-respectivelly.
+less or equals respectivelly.
 They work on _orderable_ types and the output is a `bool`.
  - `is` is sum identity operator, it takes a sum and a type (that must be an option of the sum) and outputs a `bool`.
  - `+` and `-` are the binary sum and subtraction operators, they work on integers and the output is of the same type of it's operands.
- - `..` array concat operator, it takes two arrays of identical types and output a new array with type identical to the operands.
+ - `..` array concat operator, it takes two arrays of identical types and outputs a new array with type identical to the operands.
 Since it copies the contents of the arrays, it's subject to move semantics.
+ - `*` is the multiply operator.
+It works on integers and the output is of the same type of it's operands.
- - `*`, `/` and `%` are the multiplication, division and remainder operators.
-They work on integers and the output is of the same type of it's operands.
+ - `/` and `%` are the division and remainder operators, they work on numbers and return an option of the types being operated on: `1 / 1` has type `?int` (this means division by zero must be explicitly checked)

 ### Prefix <a name="prefix"/>
 ```